ghaxx/akka-tests/scala-programming-questions.md

 ```
 * What's a cool project that you've recently worked on?
 * What testing framework for Scala do you use?
+    * Are you familiar with table/property based tests?
+What's the difference?
+    * What is TDD, ATDD (acceptance)?
 * What do you know about property based testing frameworks, such as Scalacheck?
-* Do you like ‘scalaz‘?
 * Do you like ‘scala.js‘?